We will start our tenth year of homeschooling after Labor Day. It’s hard to believe that my kids and I have been learning together for that long.

 Joy, grace, growth, and love have been interwoven through all these years.
 Love and grace are so powerful it is the fuel that keeps us going.
 Every year, new opportunities present themselves, and we do our best to explore, embrace, and experience them.
 We can’t wait to see what this year holds- the good, the difficult, the challenges, the victories.
 Therefore, I am claiming this year to be one of great courage and perseverance as we keep our eyes focused on our academic tasks and community participation and continue striving to love God and others well.

-Right around the time my daughter turned three, I started to think more seriously about what education would be like for my children and what my future place in education would be.
-I remember walking through our church with two homeschool moms and declaring something to the point of “I will never homeschool my kids.”
-One of the ladies laughed and looked to the other and said, “She will.
+When my daughter turned three, I started to think more seriously about what education would be like for my children and what my future place in the educational system would be.
+I remember walking through our church with two homeschool moms and declaring something to the point, “I will never homeschool my kids.”
+One of the women laughed, looked at the other woman, and said, “She will.
 Just wait and see.”
-At the time, I was irritated that someone would dare think they knew me better than I knew myself but I also knew there was truth (and love) in her statement.
+At the time, my pride was irritated by the thought that someone would dare think they knew me better than I knew myself.
+Yet, somewhere deep inside my heart, I knew there was truth (and love) in her statement.

-At the beginning of each school year, I pray about a verse to focus on, memorize, and pray God will use in mighty ways in our lives.
+At the beginning of each school year, I pray about a verse to focus on, memorize, and pray God will use it in mighty ways in our lives.